Logo

 Brigitte Bardot starred in Jean-Luc Godard's film Le Mepris, produced by Joseph E Levine and starring Jack Palance.

-Brigitte Bardot's appearance was relatively brief and the film was not a big hit.
+Brigitte Bardot's appearance was relatively brief in the film, and the movie was not a big success.

 Brigitte Bardot pleaded with Gainsbourg not to release this duet and he complied with her wish; the following year, he rerecorded a version with British-born model and actress Jane Birkin that became a massive hit all over Europe.